MashuduWW/alx-project-nexus/README.md

-# HireSpot - BackEnd and FronEnd
+# Job Board Platform - BackEnd and FronEnd

-## Project Overview
+## HireSpot - Project Overview
 HireSpot is a dynamic web application designed to streamline the process of connecting job seekers with potential employers.
 It provides a centralized hub where companies can post job openings and candidates can search, filter, and apply for positions that match their skills and interests.

 The platform is built with a focus on user experience, offering intuitive navigation, powerful search functionality, and a responsive design that works seamlessly across all devices.